 That remains to be seen.
 If support staff are commuting to camp, they will have to follow masking and distancing protocols at all times and have no contact with staff and campers in the bubble.
 Our preference would be to have support staff live on-site.

 Yes.
-We plan to have a custodial crew at camp this summer cleaning common spaces daily.
+We plan to have a professional cleaning crew attending to the bathrooms and other common spaces regularly throughout the summer.
 Staff will regularly sanitize activity areas and materials, camp vans, etc.

 No, there will be no COVID surcharge.
 Kabeyun will cover the cost of the two COVID tests required of campers and staff at the start of each session, as well as one prior to returning home.

 We love having two-session campers, and those boys who enroll in the Full Summer or Extended Stay sessions will be able to stay with us through the three-day break between sessions.
-While we will not have visitors at camp this summer, we are working out whether or not two-session boys can see their families off-campus if they are careful to stay isolated.
+While we will not have visitors at camp this summer, we anticipate two-session boys can see their families off-campus if they are careful to stay isolated.
 All campers who stay past Session I will go through the process of testing and a few days of staying in "households" with their new, Session II cabin groups.

 Same as what happened in 2020.
 If Kabeyun cannot open in 2021, you will have the option of rolling deposits or tuitions paid to the following summer or receiving a full refund.

 Yes – all of it.

 No, we will not run Family Camp until 2022.We hope you’ll plan to join us then!

 Yes, we plan to open at our normal capacity of 114 campers.